Connextsmart/Device/README.md

 # Device

-# IoT device SDK for Java, Python, Spring
+# IoT device SDK for Java, Python, Kafka, Spring
 IoT device SDK for Java facilitates building devices and applications that connect and are managed by IoT Suite services.

 ## Features